The ancient temples of Bagan (Pagan) are probably the most popular Myanmar points of interest for visitors.

 However, there’s always something good that comes from just being curious and wandering.

 Pro-Traveler Tip: You might get approached by locals who say they know where the temples for best sunrise/sunset are and you may take them up on their offer.
 We did not go with anyone, but I’m sure they all mean well and will do their best to take you to a good spot for a nice tip.
-You can also choose to go with tours from here.

 Some of the bigger and more popular temples of Bagan will have vendors lining the entrance paths.
 These are great places to purchase some souvenirs or snacks.